Eola-Z's Project Portfolio Page

 - Added documentation for the features

-command, specifying the various parameters that the command accepts, as well as providing detailed instructions on how to use thefilter
+filtercommand, specifying the various parameters that the command accepts, as well as providing detailed instructions on how to use thefilterby course command with thetakenparameter.

 - Added documentation for the features